netscaler/netscaler-k8s-ingress-controller/canary/README.md

         !!! note "Note"
             You can access Spinnaker securely or via HTTP.
 To expose Spinnaker securely, use the [spin-ingress-ssl.yaml](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/canary/manifest/spin-ingress-ssl.yaml) file to deploy the Ingress.
-            Once the Spinnaker application is publicly exposed, you can use the domain assigned for Spinnaker or IP address of the Ingress to access it.
+            Once the Spinnaker application is publicly exposed, you can use the domain assigned for Spinnaker or the IP address of the Ingress to access it.

-### Create a Spinnaker pipeline and configure automated canary deployment
+#### Create a Spinnaker pipeline and configure automated canary deployment

 Once you deploy Spinnaker, create a Spinnaker pipeline for an application and configure the automated canary deployment.